 Two weeks ago, two opinion pieces were published about our outreach on April 12 at Ohio University when we partnered with OU’s pro-life group, Bobcats for Life.
 One piece, written by Karinne Hill, was published by The Post, the independent student newspaper at Ohio University, and the other piece written by Emma Kennedy, was published by The New Political, a paper dedicated to independent coverage of politics and political issues for Ohio University students and in the Athens community.
-Among other things, both these pieces claimed that images used in our outreach were either “unrealistic” or “false.”
+Among other things, both these pieces claimed that the abortion victim photos used in our outreach were either “unrealistic” or “false.”
 We would like to respond.

 The only criticism Ms. Hill offered was that “the images blatantly misrepresent abortion,” because 80% of abortions occur at or before 10 weeks of pregnancy.
 Ms. Hill failed to inform her readers that our signs do indeed include humans at 6 and 8 weeks gestation.
 To claim that the number of our signs must be in exact proportion with how many humans are aborted at each age is unreasonable and misses our point.
 For the sake of the argument though, even if we only used our signs displaying humans killed by abortion in pregnancies dating 11-20 weeks, there are still over 500 abortions performed at and above these ages every single day in America.
 If it is legal and accepted by our society to dismember hundreds of humans at these stages each day, then those humans deserve to be seen, whether younger humans are shown or not.
 Ms. Hill’s six paragraphs also begged the essential questions of whether abortion is killing innocent humans.
 This question is foundational to the conversation as it decides whether abortion is right or wrong to begin with.
 If abortion is indeed legally killing thousands of innocent humans every day, then it should not matter the stage of development of the victims displayed on our signs.